EndPointCorp/end-point-blog/2021/10/kubernetes.md

 ## Dissecting the deployment configuration file

-Now that we have a basic understanding of deployments and pods, and how to create them.
-Let's look more closely into the configuration file that defines it.
+Now that we have a basic understanding of deployments and pods and how to create them, let's look more closely into the configuration file that defines it.
 This is what we had:

 ```yaml
 # nginx-deployment.yaml